 Donations have come from all corners of the state and in all amounts, from $25 to more than $66,000 from the Saltwater Anglers League of Texas (SALT).
 The Sabine River Authority has also stepped up in appreciation of what Texas Game Wardens do for the people of Texas and has donated more than $70,000 in several grants to the program.
 An outreach event in Concan in March 2019 called Women Who Wander dedicated the proceeds of the event to Gear Up for Game Wardens for a total of more than $34,000.
 In addition, co-chairs of the leadership council have staged fundraisers all over the state to fund equipment for their local game wardens.

-“The local committees are what make the program successful, and 100 percent of every donation received for equipment goes directly to purchase the specialty gear that our Texas Game Wardens need,” said TPWF Executive Director Susan Houston.
+“The local committees are what make the program successful, and enable us to purchase equipment that our Texas Game Wardens need,” said TPWF Executive Director Susan Houston.
 “We are deeply grateful for the support of the committees, and for each and every donation we have received.”

 Texas Game Wardens have watched over the lands, waters, wildlife and people of Texas for more than 100 years.
 Every year, Texas Game Wardens patrol over 10 million miles by vehicle and 130,000 hours by boat, facing challenges as unique as the 254 counties they serve.